Parallel algorithm for pattern matching problems under substring consistent equivalence relations

 \subsubsection{Sweeping stage}

 The sweeping stage is described in Algorithm~\ref{alg:sweeping_stage_general}.
 The sweeping stage updates $C$ until $C[i] = \True$ iff $i$ is a pattern occurrence.
 All entries in $C$ are updated at most once.
 Recall that all candidates that survived from the dueling stage are pairwise consistent.
 In addition to $C$, we will create a new integer array $R[1:m]$.
 Throughout the sweeping stage, we have the following invariant properties: \begin{itemize} \item if $C[x]=\False$, then $T_x \not\approx P$, \item if $C[x]=\True$, then $\LCP(T_x,P) \geq R[x]$. \end{itemize} The purpose of bookkeeping this information in $R$ is to ensure that the sweeping stage algorithm uses $O(n)$ processors in each round.
+We do not want to access the same position of the text for each candidate covering the position.
+For two consistent candidate positions $x$ and $x+a$ with $a > 0$, once we have calculated the value $r=\LCP(T_x,P)$, we know that $\LCP(T_{x+a},P) \ge r-a$ for free, i.e., $\widetilde{T}_{x+a}[1:r-a]=\widetilde{P}[1:r-a]$.
+Then it suffices to check $\widetilde{T}_{x+a}[r-a+1:m]=\widetilde{P}[r-a+1:m]$.
+We keep the value $r-a$ in $R[x+a]$ for this trick, if $r-a \ge 0$.
 Throughout this section, we assume that a processor is attached to each position of $C$ and $T$.